 Just when you think the redness, dryness and itchiness have finally gone away — there it is again.
-You look down at either your finger, wrist or elbow and another eczema flare-up has popped up.
+You look down at your finger, wrist or elbow, and another eczema flare-up has popped up.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You probably have your trusty petroleum jelly at the ready to alleviate your eczema’s dryness, but wouldn’t it be great if you could just stop the flare-up before it hits?

 Atopic dermatitis is the most common type of eczema, but that doesn’t make it any less tricky to manage.
 The key is knowing your specific triggers and making necessary changes to avoid future flare-ups.